 The building called the Fannerie, at the Royal Abbey of Fontevraud, was chosen to house the future museum.
 Located in the main courtyard at the entrance to the site, it is one of the first buildings visitors see when they enter the abbey.

-“Centred around the dialogue of forms, the future Museum will invite the visitor to discover the collectors’ museum of the imagination and to enjoy a completely unique visual experience.”
+“Centered around the dialogue of forms, the museum invite the visitor to discover the collectors’ “museum without walls” and to enjoy a completely unique visual experience.”

 Dominique Gagneux, Director of Fontevraud modern Art museum